GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 - Walking advice

 Value for the owner of this website will be provided in:
-1 – Sharing their love for the Lake District Fells and in particular summiting the Wainwright fells.
+1. Sharing their love for the Lake District Fells and in particular summiting the Wainwright fells.
-2 - Informing others how best to keep themsleves safe and look after the fells while out walking.
+2. Informing others how best to keep themsleves safe and look after the fells while out walking.
-3 – Providing support to others looking to summit the Wainwrights.
+3. Providing support to others looking to summit the Wainwrights.

+Position of site amongst competition:
+- The proposed website would be unique as there are no current websites that bring together everything the target user group is looking for.
+- With a high-level positive user experience this website would stand out from other websites which offer some of the same value.
+- Prominently placing information about looking after the fells within this site would be a big step in helping more fell walkers to become better aware of how to lessen their impact while out walking.

 Further strategy level considerations:
 - High level user experience